Rolling Your Own Authentication in Go

 2. Server generates a random session token

-3. Server stores user information associated with that token
+3. Server stores user info associated with that token

-4. Server sends the token to the client (usually as a cookie)
+4. Server sends the token as a cookie

 5. Client includes the token in subsequent requests

-6. Server validates the token and retrieves the associated user information
+6. Server validates and retrieves the associated user

 package session